alteducation/web/_posts/2018-11-10-why-do-children-play.md

 It comes from the supermarket, they said.
 Well, were they really wrong?.

 Once, I was walking through a village in Rajashtan, There are no 'walls' in that village. the kids were free to roam around.
 They went anywhere they pleased.
 Kids had access to everything, they could go anywhere, see anything and do anything.
-But here was one place in the Village that had 'Walls'.
+But there was one place in the Village that had 'Walls'.
 A place that stood in contrast to it all,  the Village 'School'.

 It will be a long time before we will be able to open up our cities for children to explore and learn, Currently I'm working on a piece that explores possible solutions that address this very issue, Once done, I will \[link\] it here